sammuelyee/docs/_tutorials/data_collection_fulcrum.md

 ---
 layout: tutorials_item
-title: 'How CartoDB and Fulcrum Work Together'
+title: 'Mobile data collection and visualization with Fulcrum and CartoDB'
-short_description: 'Customize apps for use in your data collection'
+short_description: 'Create custom mobile apps for data collection on the ground, and sync to CartoDB to have a real time visualization'
 level: medium
 time_needed: '15 minutes'
 embed_url: '//player.vimeo.com/video/102835991?title=0&amp;byline=0&amp;portrait=0'